Skip to content Skip to footer

 Foundation Idea #1: Full Concrete Slab Foundation (The Gold Standard)

-Foundation Idea #2: Concrete Pier or Footing Foundation (Simple & Cost-Effective)
+Foundation Option #2: Concrete Pier/Footing Foundation (AKA Simple & Cost-Effective)

 Foundation Idea #3: Concrete Stem Wall Foundation (The Traditional Look)